turingschool/curriculum/tutorials/capybara_practice.markdown

   end
 ```

-The @require@ lines load up our existing RSpec helper file and the Capybara library's RSpec (Steak-style) integration.
-Run @rake@ and there should still just be 9 tests passing.
+The `require` lines load up our existing RSpec helper file and the Capybara library's RSpec (Steak-style) integration.
+Your `guard` should notice the new file, run it, and the existing tests should still be passing.

-h4.
-Writing a First Example
+### A First Example

 Let's first setup some sample data.
 Create a @before(:all)@ block like this: